arandomdev/DyldExtractorC/DyldExtractor/Provider/README.md

 * Should be at least movable.
 * Cannot take ExtractionContext as an argument.
 * Data can be preloaded or loaded manually.
+* Copy constructors and assignments should be deleted